SecPriv/android-profile-tracing/README.md

 The `experiments` folder contains Makefiles to run experiments, including downloading apps and cloud profiles.

 The `dependencies` folder contains external dependencies that are not automatically installed.
+Install with `git submodule update --init`.
+To get acvtool running apply the patch with `cd dependencies/acvtool && git apply --stat ../acvtool.patch`.

 ## setup